errand/herocode_wp_test_task/README.md

 ✅ Custom Guttenberg plugin which saves meta Price field

 ✅ The logic when creating the Product post with Price and Brand tag triggers two things:
-- deleting all the previously created Sets in the same Brand term
+- ~~deleting all the previously created Sets in the same Brand term~~
+- update the Set Price if Product updated or Deleted
 - creating the new Set where in the Price field saves the sum of the prices of the Products in the same Brand term - 20%

 ✅ Rewrite the Set content to display the list of the Product with the same Brand term and the total price of the Products.